RomiAliot/wehavecontacts/README.md

 ### Installation 📔

 * First choice =
-1. Set uo wordpress in your local machine or remote service
+1. Set up wordpress in your local machine or remote service
 2. Go to plugins - add new - and upload the .zip file you can find inside bundle/wehavecontact.zip

 * Second choice =
-1. Set uo wordpress in your local machine or remote service
+1. Set up wordpress in your local machine or remote service
 2. Clone git repository inside wordpress plugin folder using =
    * https://github.com/RomiAliot/wehavecontacts.git
    * git@github.com:RomiAliot/wehavecontacts.git